Free Online Converter Tools — Instant, No Account

 How to encode or decode a URL

-Open the URL Encoder/Decoder, paste the URL or component you want to encode, and the percent-encoded version appears immediately.
+Open the URL Encoder & Decoder, paste the URL or component you want to encode, and the percent-encoded version appears immediately.
 Switch modes to decode an encoded string back to readable text.
+The mode toggle covers both encodeURI (whole URL) and encodeURIComponent (single value) semantics — picking the right one for your use case is the difference between a working URL and a broken one.